 What is most inspiring about Hanukkah is that it memorializes the first clear victory in history for freedom of worship, a celebration that, as contemporary rabbis point out, belongs to all religious people.Hanukkah Q&A

-From the Desire of the Everlasting Hills by Thomas Cahill
+— From the Desire of the Everlasting Hills by Thomas Cahill

-The seven-branched Menorah is a candelabrum of Jewish historical and ritual meaning that can be found on ancient coins, gravestones, and synagogue decorations, and is today the seal and emblem of the State of Israel.The nine-branched Hanukkah Menorah (or Hanukkiah) is a candelabrum with eight branches of equal size and height (one for each night of the Hanukkah festival) and a separate (ninth) candleholder for the "Shamash" (an attendant).
+The nine-branched Hanukkah Menorah (Hebrew: Hanukkiah) is a candelabrum with eight branches of equal size and height (one for each night of the Hanukkah festival) and a separate (ninth) candleholder for the "Shamash" (Hebrew: attendant).
 We use the Shamash to light the other eight candles, in observance of the ruling to view the Hanukkah lights, not to use them.

 What's the story?

-The Hanukkah festival commemorates the (second century BCE) Jewish Maccabees' miraculous military victory over the Greek-Syrian army and the rededication of the Second Temple to the worship of God.
+The Hanukkah festival commemorates the (second century BCE) Jewish Maccabees' military victory over the Greek-Syrian army and the rededication of the Second Temple to the worship of God.

 Why the lights?